ntd/aur-fedora-mingw/README.md

 Motivation
 ==========

-I badly needed a MinGW environment for cross-compiling my GTK+ applications for for win32 platforms but the PKGBUILDs found in [AUR](http://aur.archlinux.org/) at that time were a mess, i.e. the toolchain was not working out of the box and required a lot of manual work to be put on the road.
+I badly needed a MinGW environment for cross-compiling my GTK+ applications on Windows platforms but the PKGBUILDs found in [AUR](http://aur.archlinux.org/) at that time were a mess, i.e. the toolchain was not working out of the box and required a lot of manual work to be put on the road.
 It has been clear nobody was really using it.